vgorbic1/Tutorials/JavaScript/this and binding.md

 }
 const person = new Person('John', 25)
 ```
+To fix that, use either *bind()*, a placeholder variable (that copies *this* that refers to the object), or an arrow function,
+that always have a lexical scope.
 ### Implicit binding
 Here *this* keyword is applied to the ogject:
 ```js